-Her work will be on exhibit in the gallery until October 27, 2016.
+Her work was last on exhibit in the gallery during October 2016.

 Marie resides in Tamaqua.
 She studied art at Montclair State University where she received her bachelor’s degree in fine arts.
 Marie loves traveling and rendering the different places she has visited.